 A nonprofit's data belongs to it and its constituents.
-Vendors should make that data easily accessible so that nonprofits can share with funders or other organizations when necessary.
+Vendors should make that data easily accessible so nonprofits can share it with funders or other organizations when necessary.

-- Nonprofits should be able to extract all of their data or reports without additional fees.
+- Nonprofits should be able to extract all their data or reports without additional fees.
 Where they exist, nonprofits should be given access to APIs and other tools for data portability without extra cost. - Providers should have clear policies about data storage with current nonprofit customers and how that data is destroyed after nonprofits are no longer customers.
-These policies should be provided and

-- discussed with nonprofits before they begin their use of the technologies. - Providers should make data export and sharing options flexible enough that nonprofits can easily share data with and between other nonprofits and with funders.
+These policies should be provided and discussed with nonprofits before they begin their use of the technologies.
+If these policies change, providers should proactively notify nonprofits of the change - and discuss the implications in detail with nonprofits. - Providers should make data export and sharing options flexible enough that nonprofits can easily share data with and between other nonprofits and with funders.

-Prioritize Security
+Prioritize security